-People experiencing anxiety, especially when experiencing a panic attack, are well aware that the world is instantly reduced to themselves.
+People experiencing anxiety, especially during a panic attack, are well aware that the world is instantly reduced to them.
 During a panic attack the emotional brain takes over, turns off the rational brain and only care about survival.
 Therefore, a person suffering a panic attack while flying is not concerned of the fact that the aircraft has to divert its route affecting the plans of hundreds of passengers.
 In that moment, that person only thinks about being on land.
 Now a new study reveals the connection between anxiety and this form of egocentrism.

 Anxiety makes us more egocentrics than anger or pride